 The exclusive orgasm for some women really is an enigma.
-They have heard so much about it in movies, magazines and from friends and try so hard to fully experience it yet it is beyond their arm's reach.
+It’s talked about in movies, magazines, and with friends.
+They have heard so much about it in movies, magazines and from friends.
+They try so hard to fully experience it yet it is beyond their arm’s reach.

 Why is it so important for women to orgasm and why does the absence of orgasm cause so much frustration, embarrassment and concern?

 Having an orgasm for women is a very pleasurable and sensual experience.
-There are two sides to women's orgasm.
+There are two sides to women’s orgasm.
 On one side is that experiencing an orgasm with a partner brings an added warmth, love and connection to the relationship.
-On the other side is that it releases sexual tensions.
-Women, like men, also build up sexual tension during the day and it's important to release this sexual tension and build up through sex or other activities.
+On the other side is the release of sexual tensions.
+Women, like men, also build up sexual tension and it’s important to release this sexual tension and build up through sex or other activities.
 However for some women they simply do not know how to let go and release this sexual tension.

 Conflict can also arise in a relationship when a woman is not able to orgasm.
 At times the man often tries harder to sexually please his partner and this puts more pressure on the woman to perform and have an orgasm.
 This creates more frustrations and pressure on the woman.